CrisRonda/Test-Puzzle-CR/README.md

 - App.tsx: entrypoint of app
 - components: UI components in page
 - constants: values that not change
-- containers: components with logic
+- containers: components with screen logic
 - hooks: hooks into project
 - navigation: navigation of app (Stack and Top Tabs)
 - redux: reducers, actions types and store of redux